scrubwhip/SAP-S/README.md

 # SAPS (Simple-As-Possible-Shift)
-A SAP computer with 5 ALUFN bits that implement SLL, SRA, SRL, and bitwise operations.
+A digital circuit representing a SAP architecture computer with an additional 4 ALUFN bits that implement SLL, SRA, SRL, and bitwise operations.

+## Introduction

+For a general overview of the Simple-As-Possible architecture, please see my SAP digital circuit or Jessie Wei's SAPsim.

+This

+## Instructions

+### RAM limitations

+### SAPS Instruction Set

+## ALU

+##